Burrill & Company

 Private Equity Round in 2000

-Circe Biomedical, Inc. is a company focused on developing, producing, and commercializing bioartificial organ systems.
-It specializes in creating bioartificial organs using isolated mammalian cells and membranes to address the needs of patients with acute, end-stage liver failure.
-One of its notable products is the HepatAssist® Liver Support System, which combines viable liver cells with biocompatible membranes to function as an extracorporeal liver assist system.
-Additionally, Circe Biomedical is working on the PancreAssist System, an implantable bioartificial pancreas designed for individuals with severe insulin-dependent diabetes.
-Founded in 1999, the company is headquartered in Lexington, Massachusetts.
+Circe Biomedical, Inc. is a Lexington, Massachusetts-based company that specializes in the development, production, and commercialization of bioartificial organ systems.
+Founded in 1999, Circe Biomedical focuses on creating bioartificial organs using isolated mammalian cells and membranes, particularly for patients experiencing acute, end-stage liver failure.
+One of its key products is the HepatAssist® Liver Support System, which combines viable liver cells with biocompatible membranes to form an extracorporeal liver assist system.
+Additionally, the company is developing the PancreAssist System, an implantable bioartificial pancreas designed for individuals with severe insulin-dependent diabetes.

 GeneFormatics